 8. Underestimating Human Touch

 While the goal of automation is to reduce manual intervention, there are instances where the human touch remains invaluable.
-Certain processes require human judgment, empathy, and critical thinking that automated systems can't replicate.
+Certain processes require human judgment, empathy, and critical thinking that automated systems cannot replicate.
 Over-automating customer interactions, for example, can lead to impersonal experiences and dissatisfaction.
 Recognize the areas where human involvement adds value and strike the right balance between automation and human interaction.

 How to Avoid Process Automation Mistakes